Renkinios/AERO0015-1_dynamic_analyse/README.md

 - [Teamwork](#Teamwork)

 ## Introduction
-This project aims to conduct a dynamic analysis of a twin-spool turbojet engine.
-It includes constructing a finite element model using the open-source software ROS, generating the Campbell diagram from 0 to 2000 RPM, determining the critical speeds of the engine, defining the modes at 0 RPM, and finally assessing whether a speed of 5000 RPM is achievable for the system.
+This project aim to do a dynamic annalyse of a twin-spool turbo-jet engine, with the construction of a finite elment using the open source rose, create the campbelle diagrame at 0 to 2000 RPM, determined the critical speed of the engine, define s modes at 0 RMP and finally look if the speed of 5000 RPM is possible for the system.

-## Requirements
+## Reqirements
-This project requires the packages listed in the `requirements.txt` file.
-To install these dependencies, ensure you have [Python](https://www.python.org/) and [pip](https://pip.pypa.io/en/stable/) installed, then run the following command:
+Ce projet nécessite les packages listés dans le fichier `requirements.txt`.
+Pour installer ces dépendances, assurez-vous d'avoir [Python](https://www.python.org/) et [pip](https://pip.pypa.io/en/stable/) installés, puis exécutez la commande suivante :

 ```bash
 pip install -r requirements.txt
 ```

 ## Usage
-The code is inspired by the ROS software.
-The function changes are documented in `complete_ross.py`.
-The main usage is to run `main_jupyter.ipynb`, which will guide you through all the necessary results step by step.
+The code is inspired by the software ross, the function is change in the doc `complete_ross.py`, the main usage, is for run the `main_jupyter.ipynb`, which going to show you all the result you need step by step.

 ## Teamwork

 Victor Renkin :
-- all the code
+- Code : Ross, fem, mode at 0 RPM
+- Code : Campbell diagram computation
+- Code : Critical speeds computation and plotting
+- Report : Finite Element Modal Analysis
+- Report : Help for Campbell Diagram
-- help for the campbell diagrame and speed critique for the report part
+- Report : Help for Critical speed

 Felix Weis :
+- Report : Introduction
+- Report : Conclusion

-- Finite element method for the rapport
+- Report : Finite element method
+- Report : Campbell Diagram
--
+- Report : Critical Speed
+- Code : Help for Campbell Diagram plotting

 Younes Ghafour :
--
 -